 Macadamia tree is easy to grow and generally does not require special care against pests and diseases.
 Some of the problems that it may present are:

-- Yeast spot disease (Nematospora coryli): one of the few yeasts that produces diseases in plants.
+Yeast spot disease (Nematospora coryli): one of the few yeasts that produces diseases in plants.
 It is responsible for yeast spot disease, characterized by small round spots on macadamia nuts.
-This fungus represents one of the main problems of this crop since it reduces the production by 20-40%.
+This fungus represents one of the main problems of this crop since it reduces the production from 20 to 40%.